botpilots/Semantic-Similarity-API-Public/README.md

 # Semantic Similarity API

-A Quarkus-based REST API for processing XML documents and identifying groups of similar text elements using vector embeddings and cosine similarity.
+A Quarkus-based REST API for analyzing XML documents and detecting similar text segments using vector embeddings and cosine similarity.

-## Introduction
+## Overview

-The Semantic Similarity API provides a powerful solution for analyzing text similarity within XML documents.
-This enables cost-savings for large translation projects, as fewer sentences can be sent to the translation agency.
-It also reinforces analysis of document integrity and style, and thus works as a tool to improve content quality.
+This API streamlines text similarity analysis in XML content, reducing translation costs by minimizing redundant sentences.
+It also supports content quality and consistency by highlighting stylistic and structural overlaps.

 ### Features